spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-server-side-rendering.md

 ### SSR-aware components

 Oryx components are built with SSR in mind.
 They're designed to render correctly on the server and work with late and partial hydration.
-However, when building custom components, be aware of the SSR lifecycle and the potential issues that may arise, such as the `unsafeStatic` issue, which can lead to unexpected behavior during the SSR process.
+However, when building custom components, be aware of the components' limited lifecycles coverage, which can lead to unexpected behavior during the SSR process.

 ### Decorators